India's contracting economy rebooting from coronavirus blow

 Modi’s administration is hard strapped to push out more stimulus, however, given the financial demands of dealing with the pandemic on top of military tensions with China along a disputed border in the mountainous Ladakh region, where both sides have amassed tens of thousands of troops.

-Defense analysts estimate India may need up to 1 billion rupees ($13 million a day to run its military machine at an altitude of 16,000 feet (4,875 meters) if the two countries fail to defuse their months-long faceoff.
+Defence analysts estimate India may need up to 1 billion rupees ($13 million a day to run its military machine at an altitude of 16,000 feet (4,875 metres ) if the two countries fail to defuse their months-long faceoff.

 The lockdown imposed in late March cost more than 10 million impoverished migrant workers their jobs in the cities.
 Many made grueling journeys back to their hometowns and villages.
 Now they face the ordeal of trying to get back to their factory jobs.